 Historic Inventories Criteria for Inclusion Protections Benefits Sites in Essex Junction Vermont Historic Sites and Structures Survey Identifies and documents historic properties and sites yielding or likely to yield archeological and anthropological information None If in a State Village Center designation owners renovating historic buildings are eligible for tax benefits.
 The 1984 inventory includes 12 districts, and 2 complexes (Whitcomb Farm and the Champlain Valley Fair) - and 205 buildings within them.
 The inventory then lists 71 buildings (some within the group of 205), for a total of 244 (or 243) historic sites.
-State Register of Historic Places archeology, engineering, and culture is present in districts, sites Being listed does not, in itself, impose any obligation on the property owner, or restrict the owner's basic right to use and dispose of the property as he or she sees fit.
+State Register of Historic Places I ne quality or significance in American history, architecture, Being listed does not, in itself, impose any obligation on the property owner, or restrict the owner's basic right to use and dispose of the property as he or she sees fit.
 Though, under Act 250 review, listed sites are presumed to meet the definition of "historic site" under Criterion 8 for review of development applications and are thus considered in the decision of whether to issue a permit.
-Downtown Essex Junction Commercial Historic District.
+Center designation owners renovating historic buildings are eligible for tax Downtown Essex Junction Commercial Historic District.
 More research is needed to determine if there are more districts listed.
-National Register of Historic Places embody the distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or d.
-That have yielded, or may be likely to yield, information important in prehistory or history.
-Being listed does not, in itself, impose any obligation on the property owner, or restrict the owner's basic right to use and dispose of the property as he or she sees fit.
+National Register of Historic Places lambady the distinctive characteristics of a type, period, or method of Being listed does not, in itself, impose any obligation on the property owner, or restrict the owner's basic right to use and dispose of the property as he or she sees fit.
 Though the designation offers some protection from federally funded, licensed, or permitted projects that would harm them.
 However, it does not restrict what an owner may do to his property, including tearing it down.
-Properties eligible for federal and state tax credits Downtown Essex Junction Commercial Historic District.
+Properties eligible for federal and state Downtown Essex Junction Commercial Historic District.
 More research is needed to determine if there are more districts listed.
 Vermont Archeological Inventory Preliminary information about the potential locations of prehistoric Native American archeological sites.
 Development projects that are subject to Act 250 or recipients of federal funding are required to address the developmen project's impact on archeological resources.
 More research is needed to determine where these sites are located.